Senior Paediatric Physiotherapist

 Go back South Tees Hospitals NHS Foundation Trust

-The post is based at West Acklam Centre but there is also the requirement for independent travel around community settings within the Middlesbrough, Redcar and Cleveland region.
+The post holders will provide Physiotherapy assessment and treatment to children aged 0-19 years including within the specialist educational provision setting.
+The posts are based at West Acklam Centre but there is also the requirement for independent travel around community settings within the Middlesbrough, Redcar and Cleveland region.
 It involves working within the wider integrated Paediatric Therapies Service which includes the Physiotherapy and Occupational Therapy teams covering the acute services at The James Cook University Hospital.
+The post holders will be based in the community, working with children of all ages.
+The posts entail working within multidisciplinary and multi-agency teams offering specialist Physiotherapy assessment, intervention and rehabilitation, providing advice where needed to other professionals regarding the children\'s physical management.

-The post holder will be a member of the Paediatric Therapies Service which includes Physiotherapists, Occupational Therapists, Therapy Support workers and administrative staff.
-The majority of the team work within the community , however you will also work closely with Physiotherapists and Occupational Therapists working within the acute setting at The James Cook University Hospital.
-Supervision and support are provided by the wider team.
+The post holders will be members of the Paediatric Therapies Service which includes Physiotherapists, Occupational Therapists, Therapy Support workers and administrative staff.
+The majority of the team work within the community, however you will also work closely with Physiotherapists and Occupational Therapists working within the acute setting at The James Cook University Hospital.

 Main duties of the job